Europe reopened to Americans. Why, it asks, hasn’t the US reciprocated? - The Boston Globe

 Advertisement

-“Now that we have vaccines, at least let the vaccinated people come,” said Michele Kastelein, a dual French-U.S. citizen living in Portola Valley, California.
-Her French brother Maurice had to abandon plans to attend her son’s wedding this month, despite hopes that the ban would be lifted by now for Europeans like him who are vaccinated.

 The European travel ban dates to the start of the pandemic.
-President Donald Trump removed the restrictions in the final days of his term, but President Joe Biden reinstated them shortly after taking office.
+President Trump removed the restrictions in the final days of his term, but President Biden reinstated them shortly after taking office.

 Under the current rules, virtually all residents of Europe’s Schengen Area — the passport-free zone that includes 26 countries plus other entities — as well as those living in Britain and Ireland are still barred from traveling to the United States.